Azure/azure-sdk-for-c/CONTRIBUTING.md

   - az_storage_blobs
     -  Storage SDK blobs client.
   - az_noplatform
     - Library that provides a basic returning error for platform abstraction as AZ_NOT_IMPLEMENTED.
-This ensures project can be compiled without the need to provide any specific platform implementation.
-This is useful if you want to use az_core without platform specific functions likes Mutex or Time.
+This ensures the project can be compiled without the need to provide any specific platform implementation.
+This is useful if you want to use az_core without platform specific functions like `mutex` or `time`.
   - az_nohttp
     -  Library that provides a basic returning error when calling HTTP stack.
-Similar to az_noplatform, this library ensures project can be compiled without requiring any HTTP stack implementation.
-This us useful if you want to use az_core without az_http functionality.
+Similar to az_noplatform, this library ensures the project can be compiled without requiring any HTTP stack implementation.
+This is useful if you want to use `az_core` without `az_http` functionality.

-The next compiler options are available for adding/removing project features.
+The following compiler options are available for adding/removing project features.

 <table>
 <tr>